How Protein and Water Work Together in Muscle Growth

 Balancing Protein and Water for Maximum Muscle Gain

-Here’s the thing: increasing protein intake increases your water needs.
+Increasing protein intake increases your water needs.
 Why?
 Breaking down protein produces nitrogen, which your kidneys filter out through urine.
 That filtration process demands more fluid.

 Daily Protein Needs for Home Fitness Athletes

-For active individuals, research suggests 1.6–2.2 grams of protein per kilogram of bodyweight is ideal for muscle growth (Morton et al., 2018).
+For active individuals, research suggests 1.6–2.2 grams of protein per kilogram of body-weight is ideal for muscle growth (Morton et al., 2018).

 Water Needs When Increasing Protein